cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Neuroscientists describe a relevant system called the _Default Mode Network_ (DMN), which becomes more active when you’re at rest and thinking internally.[^3]
 The DMN is linked to mind-wandering, memory, and our ability to recombining unrelated things into new patterns.[^4]

-In plain terms, the DMN your brain’s background “merge request” process.
+In plain terms, the DMN is brain’s background “merge request” process.
 When you never give it idle time, nothing new gets merged.

 So instead of focus harder, what I do is to switch states.